 Ok, let’s get prepping!

 Quick note!
-This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
+This post contains affiliate links, which means I earn a small commission (at no extra cost to you) if you purchase from them.
 This commission is what helps me keep this blog afloat :).
 But, I also share these links because I have used the products, genuinely love them, and want you to know exactly what I used.

 We are all extremely busy and making dinner during the week can be overwhelming.
-Here are the steps you prepare in the day(s) in advance and store in the fridge as your meal Kit… (See the recipe below for more details)
+Here are the steps you prepare in the day(s) in advance and store in the fridge as your meal Kit… (See the recipe below for more details).

-In a storage bag or storage container, add the Chili Sauce, soy sauce, sesame oil, minced garlic, and 1 teaspoon of sesame seeds (leave some for garnish).
-Mix together, then add the raw chicken breasts.
+Add the Chili Sauce, soy sauce, sesame oil, minced garlic, and 1 teaspoon of sesame seeds (leave some for garnish).

 You can marinade the chicken in the sauce for 1 hour up to 8 hours.
 You can also freeze the chicken in marinade at this point and use it up to 4 months later!

 Flip the Chicken and sear for another 2-3 minutes.
 Then add ¼ cup water and the remaining marinade.

-Cover the skillet and cook for 8-10 minutes until the internal temperature of the chicken reaches 165 F degrees or the chicken feels firm with a little give.
+The chicken is fully cooked when the internal temperature of the chicken reaches 165 F degrees (using an instant-read thermometer).
+The chicken will feel firm with a little give.
 Uncover, turn off the heat and move the skillet off the hot burner.
 Let rest for a few minutes.

 Then remove the chicken and slice it on a bias in ¾ inch slices.
 This should give you about 5-6 slices.